flyteorg/flyte/rsts/administrator/configuration/performance.rst

-.. _deployment-cluster-config-performance:
+.. _administrator-configuration-performance:

 ######################################################
 Optimizing Performance
 ######################################################

 .. tip:: Before getting started, it is always important to measure the performance.
-Flyte project publishes and manages some grafana templates as described in - :ref:`deployment-cluster-config-monitoring`.
+Flyte project publishes and manages some grafana templates as described in - :ref:`administrator-configuration-monitoring`.

 The video below contains an overview of the Flyte architecture, what is meant by "performance", details of one loop in FlytePropeller, and a demo of the Grafana Labs dashboard.